aws/aws-iot-device-sdk-python-v2/samples/fleet_provisioning_csr.md

-# Fleet provisioning
+# CSR Fleet provisioning

 [**Return to main sample list**](./README.md)

-This sample uses the AWS IoT [Fleet provisioning](https://docs.aws.amazon.com/iot/latest/developerguide/provision-wo-cert.html) to provision devices using either a CSR or Keys-And-Certificate and subsequently calls RegisterThing.
+This sample uses the AWS IoT [Fleet provisioning](https://docs.aws.amazon.com/iot/latest/developerguide/provision-wo-cert.html) to provision devices using a certificate signing request.
 This allows you to create new AWS IoT Core things using a Fleet Provisioning Template.

-On startup, the script subscribes to topics based on the request type of either CSR or Keys topics, publishes the request to corresponding topic and calls RegisterThing.

-Your IoT Core Thing's [Policy](https://docs.aws.amazon.com/iot/latest/developerguide/iot-policies.html) must provide privileges for this sample to connect, subscribe, publish, and receive.
-Below is a sample policy that can be used on your IoT Core Thing that will allow this sample to run as intended.
+The [IAM Policy](https://docs.aws.amazon.com/iot/latest/developerguide/iot-policies.html) attached to your provisioning certificate must provide privileges for this sample to connect, subscribe, publish, and receive.
+Below is a sample policy that can be used that will allow this sample to run as intended.

 <details>
 <summary>(see sample policy)</summary>